github-education-resources/graduation/README.md

 ## July 27th, 2020
 Swag has 🎉 shipped 🎉 !!

 If you are located in the United States, you will likely receive something in the next week.
-International shippments will arrive in 2-3 weeks.
-If your country is not currently accepting international shipments, we will hold onto your swag until shipping restrictions have been lifted.
-Please be patience as shipping in many parts of the world is currently delayed. 🙌
+International shipments will arrive in 2-3 weeks.
+If your country is not currently accepting international shipments, we will hold onto your swag until [shipping restrictions](https://about.usps.com/newsroom/service-alerts/international/welcome.htm) have been lifted.
+Please be patient as shipping in many parts of the world is currently delayed. 🙌.

+Feel free to flex your swag on Twitter and tag us!

+Today this repository will be archived.

 Congrats grads ✨